 - 1. Loosen the bracket knobs and remove the bracket from the loudspeaker. - 2.
-Hold the bracket up to the mounting surface horizontally, so that the loudspeaker wire fits through the large, circular wire hole in the middle of the bracket.
+Hold the bracket up to the mounting surface.
+The loudspeaker can be mounted either horizontally or vertically.
+Hold the bracket so that the loudspeaker wire fits through the large, circular wire hole in the center of the bracket.
 Align the bracket so it is square with the surroundings (use a level for accuracy). - 3.
 Mark the locations of the three oval-shaped screw holes (see Figure 10).
 Be sure to use all of the holes.